arfat-xyz/quizy/README.md

 - `GMAIL_EMAIL` - Gmail address used by Nodemailer (if using Gmail)
 - `GMAIL_PASSWORD` - App password for the Gmail account
 - `NODEMAILER_FROM` - Sender address used in outgoing emails

+## Emails & Triggers

+This application uses Nodemailer via `src/lib/mail.ts` and HTML templates in `src/lib/email-template-generator.ts`.
+The following emails are implemented and the places that trigger them are listed here.

+- Verification email
+  - Template: `generateVerificationEmail(actionLink)`
+  - Triggered from: `src/actions/register.ts` (user self-registration); also re-sent when an unverified user attempts to register again.
+  - When/why: Sent after successful registration to verify the user's email.

+- Password reset email
+  - Template: `generatePasswordResetEmail(actionLink)`
+  - Triggered from: `src/app/api/forgot-password/route.ts` (POST)
+  - When/why: Sent when a user requests a password reset via the forgot password form.
+The email contains a tokenized link (expires via token generation logic).

+- Welcome email
+  - Template: `generateWelcomeEmail(username, email)`
+  - Triggered from: `src/app/api/admin/create-trainee/route.ts` and
+    `src/app/api/admin/send-trainee-email/route.ts` (admin-created trainees or
+    explicit send-welcome action)
+  - When/why: Sent when an admin creates a trainee account or manually sends a trainee email; it contains login guidance and links to login/reset.

+- Test assignment email
+  - Template: `generateTestAssignmentEmail(...)`
+  - Triggered from: `src/app/api/admin/test/route.ts` when creating a test with assigned users (the API will create AssignedTest rows and then send assignment emails).
+Also triggered implicitly when creating an AssignedTest via other admin flows that call the same API.
+  - When/why: Sent to trainees who are assigned to a test; includes test details and link to the test page.

+- Decision/result email
+  - Template: `generateDecisionEmail(...)`
+  - Triggered from: `src/app/api/admin/update-assigned-test/route.ts` when an
+    admin updates an assigned test's status to `accepted`, `rejected`, or `pending`.
+  - When/why: Notifies candidate of the decision after manual review.

+Implementation notes:

+- Mail transport: `src/lib/mail.ts` uses Gmail service with `GMAIL_EMAIL` and `GMAIL_PASSWORD` from env.
+If you want to use a different provider (SendGrid, Mailgun, SES), replace the transporter creation in that file.
+- Template generation: All HTML templates live in `src/lib/email-template-generator.ts`.
+- Bulk send: `sendEmailViaNodemailerMany` is used for batch assignment emails (sends one email with multiple recipients).

+Security note: always use an app password for the Gmail account (or a dedicated transactional email provider) and never commit `.env`.

 Create a `.env` file (copy `.env.example` or create from scratch) and populate these values before running the app.